 Two Rewards Programs

 There are two rewards programs available at Walgreens.
-There is the Register Rewards commonly referred to as the RR program and the Balance Rewards program often referred to as Points.
+There is the Register Rewards program commonly referred to as the RR program and the Balance Rewards program, often referred to as Points.
 Both programs have different policies that can affect how much shoppers save.

 Walgreens Register Rewards are like Catalina coupons and in fact, the program is managed by the Catalina company.
 The coupons are triggered during checkout when shoppers buy qualifying items.
 Just like Catalina coupons at the grocery store, the Register Rewards will print up separately from the shopper's register receipt.
 The Register Rewards can be used like cash on future purchases.

 The machines are programmed to print one Register Reward coupon for a qualifying item, per transaction.
 While more than one Register Reward coupon may print in the same transaction, it will be for different items.
 In order to get more than one Register Reward coupon when purchasing more than one of the same qualifying items, the items must be rung up in separate transactions.
 In some areas of the country, the request for separate transactions may be denied.

 For example, in Walgreens' weekly ad, there is an offer for a Register Reward for $1.00 when you purchase Windex for $3.79.
 You want to double the offer so that you can get $2.00 in Register Rewards.
 To do that, you may need to have to have each bottle of Windex rung up in a separate transaction.